LucasGulino/LucasGulino/README.md

 - 👋 Hi, I’m @LucasGulino
-- 👀 I’m interested in life fun science 9 12
+- 👀 I’m interested in life
-- 🌱 I’m currently learning How brain work
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on spy
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me evrywheR
+- 📫 How to reach me R
 - 😄 Pronouns: PJ
-- ⚡ Fun fact: I'm doing it good
+- ⚡ Fun fact:

 <!---
 LucasGulino/LucasGulino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.